 As was widely expected the central bank of Brazil voted to hold the Selic rate at 14.25%.
-However, in a minor twist two Copom members (Tony Volpon and Sidnei Margues) continued to vote for a rate hike of 50bp.
-Markets had anticipated that the more hawkish members would vote to maintain the Selic rate starting the process towards a rate cut.
+However, in a minor plot twist, two Copom members (Tony Volpon and Sidnei Margues) continued to vote for a rate hike of 50bp.
+Markets had anticipated that the more hawkish members would vote to maintain the Selic rate, thus starting the process towards a rate cut.
 The post meeting communique provided scant new insight into the thinking of the board members.
-The statement repeated the decision was based on evaluation of the balance of risks for inflation, deterioration of external conditions but less erosion on the domestic side and general uncertainty around the macro environment.
+The statement, which repeated the decision, was based on the evaluation of the balance of risks for inflation. deterioration of external conditions but less erosion on the domestic side and general uncertainty around the macro environment.
 While the specific rationale for the persistent votes for tightening was not provided at this meeting (as in prior meeting minutes), the higher than expected underlying inflation in February's IPCA-15 print (y/y 10.71% vs. 10.52% exp and 10.67% prior read) combined with rising inflation outlook remains the primary culprit.
 The board remains skewed to the conservative side, likely to be waiting for a steady inflation slowdown before discussing any policy easing.

-In our view, the split vote will not drive the market to price in near term rate hikes but rather push out policy easing.
+In our view, the split vote will not drive the market to price in near-term rate hikes but rather push out policy easing.
 Expectations for Copom to begin monetary policy easing in August feel unlikely given the sustained momentum of inflation.
 However, deeper deterioration in incoming data based on deceleration of macro trade and domestically, significant weakness in labor markets, which would lessen upside surprise in inflation and guicken the pace of downward inflation expectations, could shift our view on the timing of BCB's first rate cut.
-Last weeks, PMI composite and service both collapsed adding to the growing pessimistic growth outlook.
-January industrial production upside surprise (0-4% m/m vs. -0.4% exp) should be viewed as a one-off.
-Meeting minutes released on 10th March will help provide guidance on the BCB next move.
+In recent weeks, PMI composite and service both collapsed adding to the growing pessimistic growth outlook.
+Meeting minutes released on 10th March will help provide guidance on the BCB's next move.
+We remain short USDBRL as near term macro risks fade and yield starve investors pile back into carry trades.